 Perform the following steps to map the FlashCopy logical drive to a host:

-1. In the SMclient, open the Mappings view of the Subsystem Management window, as shown in Figure 10 on page 23.
+1. In the SMclient, open the Mappings view of the Subsystem Management window, as shown in Figure 10.
 The newly-created FlashCopy logical drive displays in the undefined mapping section.